-Visit our museum pass reservation page.
+View Museum Passes to reserve a pass online.
 You will need to choose a specific date for your museum visit - most museum passes must be used on the same date they have been reserved for.
 Museum passes are available to all OCLN patrons with a library card in good standing.
 You will need to enter your library card number to reserve the pass.

 It varies.
 Most museum passes fall into one of three categories:

 If you received an email confirmation of your pass reservation, you can use the pass cancellation link at the bottom of the email.
 Otherwise, please call us at 781-834-5535 or email firstname.lastname@example.org.
 Please note that passes that have already been picked up (including online passes that have been either printed or accessed through the link in the confirmation email) cannot be cancelled.

 The following OCLN libraries allow any adult OCLN cardholders to reserve and borrow their museum passes.

 Additionally, the following OCLN libraries allow OCLN cardholders from other towns to borrow museum passes on the day of use if they are available (but not reserve passes in advance):

 If you have any questions about museum passes at other libraries, please contact the library in question.

 Yes!
 The Friends of the Library accept donations of like-new or gently used books, DVDs, CDs, video games for current-generation consoles, board games, and puzzles.
 Donations in good condition are usually sold in the Friends of the Library book sale to raise money for the library.

 Please bring your donations to the check out desk during our open hours.

 All donations to the collection are reviewed by the library director and decided on a case-by-case basis in line with our collection development policy.
 If you would like to donate an item specifically to be added to the collection rather than sold in the book sale, please ask a library staff member.